manjinder08/ElasticDemo/README.md

                                                            return json_decode($a);
                                                     });</br>
 <h3>Step 5: </h3>
-At last we can check our redis whether set or not.
+At last we can check our redis whether set or not.</br>
 <b>Commands 1-></b>redis-cli</br>
 <b>Commands 2-></b>keys *</br>